-Gains and losses on the disposal of financial assets and liabilities are computed on a first-in, firstout basis ("FIFO") and are included in the statements of comprehensive income in the period in which they arise within net realised (loss)/gain on sale of financial assets and liabilities at fair value through profit or loss.
-Movements in unrealised gains and losses on financial assets and liabilities are recognised in the statements of comprehensive income within change in net unrealised gain/(loss) on financial assets at fair value through profit or loss.
+Subsequent to initial recognition, all financial assets and financial liabilities at fair value through profit or loss are measured at fair value.
+Gains and losses arising from changes in the fair value of the 'financial assets at fair value through profit or loss' category is included in the statement of comprehensive income (loss) in the period in which they arise within net realised loss on sale of financial assets at fair value through profit or loss.
+Movements in unrealised gains and losses on financial assets are recognised in the statement of comprehensive income (loss) within change in net unrealised loss on financial assets at fair value through profit or loss.